Blosc/python-caterva/RELEASING.md

 ## Preliminaries

-* Make sure that te current master branch is passing the tests on Microsoft Azure.
+* Make sure that the current master branch is passing the tests on Microsoft Azure.

 * Make sure that `RELEASE_NOTES.md` and `ANNOUNCE.md` are up to date with the latest news in the release.